johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Changes to Kyber.** The Kyber algorithm was standardized with minor technical changes and renamed to the Module Lattice Key Encapsulation Mechanism (ML-KEM).
 ML-KEM is implemented in the BoringSSL cryptography library, which allows for it to be utilized by services that depend on this library.

   The changes to the final version of ML-KEM make it incompatible with the previously deployed version of Kyber.
-Due to this incompatibility the following changes in Microsoft Edge will be made:
+Due to this incompatibility, the following changes in Microsoft Edge will be made:

   - Microsoft Edge switches from supporting Kyber to ML-KEM.
   - Microsoft Edge offers a key share prediction for hybrid ML-KEM (codepoint 0x11EC).